vmalkin/GiraffeOfDoom/README.md

 camera v0.1 - SharpCap python scripts to automate camera imaging and download

 pyDataReader v1.7 - Magnetometer logging software.
-Also generates CSV files for magnetogram display using Highcharts web graphing API, incl 4 hr, 24 hr, dH/dt for past 24 hr.
+Also generates CSV files for magnetogram display using Highcharts web graphing API, incl 4 hr, 24 hr, dH/dt for past 24 hr, and 1 minute binned values for the past 24 hours to be used in DataFusionProject.